metalbear-co/mirrord.dev/content/docs/overview/quick-start.md

 #### Usage

-To use mirrord to plug a local process into a pod in the cluster configured with kubectl, run:
+To use mirrord to plug a local process into a pod/deployment in the cluster configured with kubectl, run:

 ```bash
 mirrord exec --target <target-path> <command used to run the local process>`
 ```

 For example:

 ```bash
 mirrord exec --target pod/app-pod-01 python main.py
 ```